 Ben Stookesberry has been at the cutting edge of exploratory kayaking for nearly 20 years, accumulating more than 130 first descents, many of which share a signature combination of difficult access, volatile politics and some of the most challenging whitewater ever attempted.
 And for more than a decade, Stookesberry’s chief collaborator has been Chris Korbulic.
 Together the duo has accomplished some of the most arduous and exposed river descents in the modern era, and helped turn the focus of elite kayaking away from athletic playboating to the more serious, and dangerous, pursuit of exploration.

-This brand of expedition kayaking can wear on bodies, and also relationships, as attested by Stookesberry and Korbulic’s 2017 descent of Colombia’s Rio Apaporis, in which the five-person expedition was so fractured that being detained by armed guerillas came as something as a reprieve because, as they described in a remarkable two-part Dirtbag Diaries podcast, it made them feel like a team again.
+This brand of expedition kayaking can wear on bodies, and also relationships, as attested by Stookesberry and Korbulic’s 2017 descent of Colombia’s Rio Apaporis, in which the five-person expedition was so fractured that being detained by armed guerillas came as something of a reprieve because, as they described in a remarkable two-part Dirtbag Diaries podcast, it made them feel like a team again.
 Stookesberry and Korbulic didn’t speak for months and then traveled to Chile to attempt the Río Año Nuevo, only to find the flows too high even for them.
 Stookesberry settled for a scary waterfall (in the piece, above) and Korbulic filmed this complex profile of his longtime expedition partner.
 I spoke with Ben as he celebrated his 40th birthday.

 What’s unique about your brand of kayaking?